htruong/htruong.github.io/_posts/2018-03-03-crankshaft-dev-blog-1.markdown

 ---
 layout: post
-title: "#1: Do you believe in yourself?"
+title: "Do you believe in yourself?"
 category: crankshaft
 ---